philipheindel/philipheindel/README.md

 ### Hello there

 My name is Philip Heindel.
-I work as a Software Engineer 1 at Idemia Identity & Security providing support and continuing development on legacy applications and systems.
+I work as a Software Engineer II at Idemia Identity & Security providing support and continuing development on legacy applications and systems.

 I studied Comptuer Science with a focus on Software Engineering at Purdue University Fort Wayne.
 In 2020, I earned my Bachelor of Science degree in Computer Science.